-While it would, in principle, seem that government measures aimed at saving the lives ^[16] of persons entrusted to its care would fit this description - and it would be very hard to negate that this would be a primary concern of any state - the ILC commentary regarding distress suggests, however, that it 'may only be invoked as a circumstance precluding wrongfulness in cases where a state agent has acted to save his or her own life or where there exists a special relationship between the state organ or agent and the persons in danger.
-It does not extend to more general cases of emergencies, which are more a matter of necessity than distress. ^[17] This may become a relevant discussion in connection with the measures adopted in response to the covid-19 pandemic, which has proven to trigger concerns about the health and lives of people in all geographies.
+While it would, in principle, seem that government measures aimed at saving the lives [15] of persons entrusted to its care would fit this description - and it would be very hard to negate that this would be a primary concern of any state - the ILC commentary regarding distress suggests, however, that it 'may only be invoked as a circumstance precluding wrongfulness in cases where a state agent has acted to save his or her own life or where there exists a special relationship between the state organ or agent and the persons in danger.
+It does not extend to more general cases of emergencies, which are more a matter of necessity than distress.
+[16] This may become a relevant discussion in connection with the measures adopted in response to the covid-19 pandemic.